Your shopping cart is empty!

 Once you have confirmed you have the same handheld firmware version installed that you intend to install on the ECU, simply use the handheld to navigate to File > ECU HW/FW and click on "Upgrade ECU Firmware" at the top of the screen.
 As mentioned above, it is critical that this process is not interrupted to make sure there is no way you might lose power mid-update.

-This was a major update to support the new Sniper 2300 and Super Sniper EFI Systems.
+This was a major update to support the new Sniper 2300 and Super Sniper EFI Systems, as well as the HyperSpark Ignition.
 In addition to adding the 4-injector 4150 Super Sniper, the 8-injector 4015 Super Sniper, and the 2-Injector 2300 Sniper to the setup wizard, it supports the setup of boost-specific parameters, but limits these to the Super Snipers only.
 Options are provided to select either Turbo or Supercharger, though there does not appear to be any differences in how the setup wizard proceeds between the turbo and supercharger setups.
 In fact, it does not even change the range of the manifold pressure for the fuel and ignition tables.

 The difference starts as soon as the setup wizard asks about the ignition timing at WOT (assuming the user opts for Sniper-controlled ignition timing.
 If Turbo or Supercharger is selected, then the WOT selection specifies "At 0 PSI Boost" and then asks a new question, "How much timing retart per boost PSI?" and then asks how much to retard the timing per pound of boost.
 Very nice!